Parameters | Exceptions | Abstract Classes & Interface | Designing Classes | Sorts | Review | Resources

 When an object reference variable is created but not given the address of an object, it is considered to have a null reference.
 This simply means that it is supposed to know where the object lives, but it does not.
 When you create an object reference variable and do not assign it the address of an actual object, it has the value of null which means that is has no value.
 Null represents a reference that does not point to a valid object.
 You can assign a reference variable the value of null to erase its memory of its former object.

 The keyword this is a reference to the current object, or rather, the object whose method or constructor is being called.
 It always refers to the currently executing object.
 It is also referred to as the implicit parameter.

 A common place to use the keyword this is when the instance variables have the same name as the parameters in a constructor.
 The keyword this is used on the left side of the assignment statement to assign the instance variable the values of the parameters.
 The left side is the instance variable; the right side is the parameter variable.
-Using this here say, "Hey, I understand that we have the same name, so these are my instance variables and not the parameters."
+Using this here says, "Hey, I understand that we have the same name, so these are my instance variables and not the parameters."

 (The usage of the keyword this is not tested on the AP exam.)

 In the Whatever screenshot, the parameters have the same name as the instance variables.
 The left side are the instance (class) variables and the right side are the parameters.

 Static is one of the modifiers that determine variable and method characteristics.
-The static modifier associated a variable or method with its class rather than with an object.
+The static modifier associates a variable or method with its class rather than with an object.